smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _none_

 The PostgreSQL URI to connect to your database.
-Chainlink requires Postgres >= 11.
+Chainlink nodes require Postgres versions >= 11.
 See the [Running a Chainlink Node](../running-a-chainlink-node/#set-the-remote-database_url-config) for an example.

 ## General Node Configuration